OctopusDeploy/blog/blog/2018-10/selenium/2-the-maven-pom-file/the-maven-pom-file.md

 ![](image20.png "width=500")

 And with that we have a minimal Maven project imported into IntelliJ.
-In the next post we will start writing some Java to implement our very first WebDriver test.
+In the next post, we’ll start writing some Java to implement our very first WebDriver test.

 Return to the [table of contents](../0-toc/webdriver-toc.md).